deftjs/Examples/deft-template-generator/README.md

 The generator is packaged using the Gradle Wrapper.
 On Unix, running the `gradlew` shell script will run the generator.
 On Windows, run the `gradlew.bat` file.

-If you're sure you already have Gradle set up on your system, you can run the `createtemplate_gradle.bat` file in this directory.
-On any platform, you can also run the generator via command line in this directory (again, if you have Gradle installed), by typing `gradle`.
+If you're sure you already have Gradle set up on your system, you can run the generator via command line in this directory (again, if you have Gradle installed), by typing `gradle`.

 The build will prompt you for 3 or 4 simple values: